|

 in the 19th century, and it remained relatively rural, as it still

-was still largely rural until the early 20th century, until the
+still largely rural until the early 20th century, until the building

-housing estate alongside.
-Northenden responded by rapidly developing
+estate alongside.
+Northenden responded by rapidly developing a shopping

-a shopping centre along Palatine Road to service the new neighbourhood
+centre along Palatine Road to service the new neighbourhood with

-with all the necessities of life - shops, schools, churches, a
+all the necessities of life - shops, schools, churches, a cinema

-cinema and small businesses and service industries.
-Eventually,
+and small businesses and service industries.
+Eventually, Wythenshawe

-Wythenshawe acquired its own shops and commercial centre, and
+acquired its own shops and commercial centre, and the motorways

-the motorways bypassed the village so that it was able to return
+bypassed the village so that it was able to return to the (more-or-less)

 In the 1980s